-- The CBO's estimate of the U.S. government's total budget surplus (deficit) for the current fiscal year is updated monthly.
+- 1. The CBO's estimate of the U.S. government's total budget surplus (deficit) for the current fiscal year is updated monthly.
 Monthly Treasury Statements provide annual surplus (deficit) estimates that include both Social Security and Postal Service receipts.
 However, the CBO also restates the annual surplus (deficit) estimates by excluding these "off-budget" items. - 2.
 "The Tax Foundation is a nonprofit, nonpartisan policy research organization that has monitored fiscal issues at the federal, state, and local levels since 1937." - a.
 Tax Freedom Day is the day when individual taxpayers stop working to pay their annual local, state, and federal taxes and begin working to provide after-tax disposable income for themselves.
-Tax Freedom Day in 2009 was April 13. - b.
-Tax Freedom Day in 1950 was March 31. - 3.
+Tax Freedom Day in 2011 was April 12. - b.
+Americans would have to work an additional 41 days (until May 23) to pay off the 2011 federal budget deficit. - 3.
 The answer to this problem depends on which day the students access the website.

-Solutions Manual for Principles of Taxation for Business and Investment Planning 14th Edition by Jones
+Solutions Manual for Principles of Taxation for Business and Investment Planning 16th Edition by Jones